-If you’re in line to get a holiday bonus this year, it can be tempting to think about everything you can buy or start planning an extravagant vacation.
+If you’re expecting to get a holiday bonus this year, it can be tempting to think about everything you want to buy or start planning an extravagant vacation.

 But before that extra direct deposit hits your checking account, take some time to consider how you want to use it.
-No matter the size of your hard-earned bonus, you should think about how it can best serve you and your goals in the long term.
+No matter the size of your hard-earned bonus, you should think about how it can best serve you and your goals in both the short and long term.

-Here are six ways to use a holiday bonus to extend its benefits into the new year and beyond.
+Here are nine ways to use a holiday bonus to extend its benefits into the new year and beyond.

 1. Pay off debt

-If you have high-interest debt looming over you, bonus money can be a way to making a dent in the balance — and possibly pay off the debt entirely.
+If you have high-interest debt looming over you, bonus money can be a way to make a dent in the balance — and possibly pay off the debt entirely.

 Credit card debt is likely to cost you the most in interest, so that’s a great place to start.